aleksgabrysiak/Ubuntu26_MacBook_ProA1706/README.md

-# Ubuntu 26 MacBook Pro A1706
+# Ubuntu 26 MacBook Pro A1706 (13,2)
-This repo is dedicated to explanation of the MacBook Pro A1706 config for Ubintu 26.
+This repo is dedicated to explanation of the MacBook Pro A1706 config for Ubuntu 26.

 ## WiFi Fix for Broadcom 43602
 Just after installation I have noticed that the wifi does see 2,4 GHz networks, however cannot connect to any of them.